Q2 AOW: West's Sawicki sets 11 powerlifting world marks; 'unheard of' feat

 Speaking of impressive numbers, Sawicki's max squat is close to 500 pounds — 480 to be exact.
 For perspective, that's nearly three times the weight of an average adult.

-Shouldering the load has become a trending request — or challenge — for Sawicki — i.e., lasat month on the Las Vegas strip after worlds, at home with her principal, at football games and the requests keep coming.
+Shouldering the load has become a trending challenge for Sawicki — last month on the Las Vegas Strip after worlds, at home with her principal and at football games, the requests keep coming.

 "Yeah, at homecoming, girls and their pictures … I had quite a few people on my shoulders," Sawicki said with a smile.